-- a legal term: "something handed down from one person to another, eg in a will" - something powerful that people will remember & treasure (cf God's legacy: Psalm 143:5; 145:4-7) - "legacies" are what we leave behind, to family, friends, work colleagues, neighbours, communities; these include material possessions, our history, belief systems and values (if adopted), business practices, prejudices, name, reputation and teaching (if useful) - "legacy" is also exemplified by what others are like as a result of being led by us - "legacy" is not about titles or positions (these do not "make" the leader), but credibility, influence, positive role modelling, passion and integrity - legacy is about others "buying into" our beliefs and values and following them when we are not around, because what we leave behind has true worth - parents can leave legacies of life skills and faith examples to their children (Proverbs 1:8, 9): - "God, whom I serve, as my ancestors did."
+- a legal term: "something handed down from one person to another, eg in a will" something powerful that people will remember & treasure (cf God's legacy: Psalm 143:5; 145:4-7) - "legacies" are what we leave behind, to family, friends, work colleagues, neighbours, communities; these include material possessions, our history, belief systems and values (if adopted), business practices, prejudices, reputation and teaching (if useful) - "legacy" is also exemplified by what others are like as a result of being led by us - "legacy" is not about titles or positions (these do not "make" a leader), but credibility, influence, positive role modelling, passion and integrity - beliefs and values and following them when we are not around, because what we leave behind has true worth for them - parents who are Christians should leave legacies of life skills and faith examples to their children (Proverbs 1:8, 9): - o "God, whom I serve, as my ancestors did."
 (2 Timothy 1:3) - "But as for you, continue in what you have learned and have become convinced of, because you know those from whom you learned it, and how from infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus."
-(2 Timothy 3:14, 15) - Christian leaders can also leave positive legacies in the lives of others: - "To Timothy my true son in the faith."
+(2 Timothy 3:14, 15) - "The greatest legacy one can pass on to one's children and grandchildren is not money or other material things accumulated in one's life, but rather a legacy of character and faith."
+(Billy Graham) - what sort of legacy will you leave in your children's lives? - Christian leaders can also leave positive legacies in the lives of others: - "To Timothy my true son in the faith."
 (1 Timothy 1:2 = his leadership "DNA".) - "The things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others."
-(2 Timothy 2:2) - if you think about your legacy it will put what you plan and do now in a better perspective
+(2 Timothy 2:2) - \$\text{if you think about your legacy it will put what you plan and do now in perspective}